saucelabs/sauce-docs/docs/testrunner-toolkit/integrations/github-actions.md

 ## Create the Test Job

-In the examples below, we illustrate the different run modes that `saucectl` has: Docker and the Sauce Cloud.
-They determine where the tests are executed.
-Docker means that tests are executed locally in a container, while Sauce refers to the Sauce Cloud (i.e. Sauce Labs infrastructure).
+In the examples below, we illustrate the different run modes that `saucectl` has: __Docker__ and the __Sauce Cloud__— both determine where tests execute.
+Docker refers to executing tests locally in a container, while Sauce refers to executing tests on Sauce Cloud (i.e. Sauce Labs infrastructure).
-If you are running your tests on the Sauce Cloud, you will likely require a tunnel back to where your application is running.
-A tunnel will enable the remote browser to access your local network.
+If you run your tests on the Sauce Cloud, you will likely require a tunnel back to where your application is running.
+A tunnel enables the remote browser to access your local network.
 For this, we are going to use [Sauce Connect](/secure-connections/sauce-connect).

 > For more detailed information on setting event-driven actions and jobs, please visit the [GitHub Action documentation](https://docs.github.com/en/free-pro-team@latest/actions/learn-github-actions/introduction-to-github-actions#the-components-of-github-actions).